MikeKovarik/exifr/README.md

 ### `parse(input[, options])` => `Promise<object>`

-Accepts any argument, parses it and returns exif object.
+Accepts any input argument, parses it and returns exif object.

 ### `thumbnailBuffer(input)` => `Promise<Buffer|ArrayBuffer>`

-Extracts embeded thumbnail from the photo and returns it as Buffer (Node.JS) or ArrayBuffer (browser).
+Extracts embedded thumbnail from the photo and returns it as a `Buffer` (Node.JS) or an `ArrayBuffer` (browser).

 Only parses as little EXIF as necessary to find offset of the thumbnail.